corning-incorporated/citam/README.md

 ## Visualize Results

+CITAM comes with a rudimentary and very limited GUI that provides some details on contact statistics and a visual representation of simulation results (we stress that the GUI is very early stage!)

+To build the GUI from source, use one of the following methods:
+1. Running the command `python setup.py build_js`
+2. Building manually by doing the following
+    2a. `cd citamjs`
+    2b. `npm install`
+    2c. `npm run build`
+    2d. `cp -r dist/ ../citam/api/static/dash`
+    2e. `cd ..`

-The dashboard provides contact details and visual representation of simulation results and can be accessed at [http://localhost:8000](http://localhost:8000) after firing the server using.
+Once built, the GUI can be accessed at [http://localhost:8000](http://localhost:8000) after firing the server using, assuming the current directory has the simulation results to visualize.

 ```
 $citam dash --results .